- Dr. Joan Irvine

 How many adults are continuing to take opioids or other addictive pain meds because they don’t have access to legally tested cannabis?

-How many cancer victim people are suffering even more because of the lack of legal access
+How many cancer victims people are suffering even more because of the lack of legal access

 Plus we are paying a consulting firm for their help, for what?